 The Philomathes Society was founded at Bridgewater College in the spring of 1961, although it was originally known as the Lambda Society.
-It includes both Bridgewater College Faculty (with at least one year of service) and student members.
-To be a student member of Philomathes, you must have completed 30 credit hours, have a 3.4 GPA, have satisfactory grades in convocation attendance and be in good standing with the college.
+It includes both Bridgewater College Faculty and student members.
+To be a student member of Philomathes, you must have completed 30 credit hours, have a 3.4 GPA, and be in good standing with the college.

 Over the years the student members of the Society have admirably reflected the qualities of scholarship and service engendered by both the Philomathes Society and by Bridgewater College.
 Many members have graduated from Bridgewater with Latin honors, and many have attended graduate and professional schools.
 Others have applied their academic training to make significant contributions to our society in their vocations and civic assignments as well as to Bridgewater College.